-(a) Canoes and kayaks 16 feet in length and over are exempted from the requirements for carriage of the additional throwable PFD required under § 175.15(b) of this subpart.
+(a) Canoes and kayaks 16 feet or more in length are exempted from the requirements for carriage of the additional throwable PFD required under § 175.15(b).

-(b) Racing shells, rowing sculls, racing canoes and racing kayaks are exempted from the requirements for carriage of any PFD required under § 175.15 of this subpart.
+(b) Racing shells, rowing sculls, racing canoes, and racing kayaks are exempted from the requirements for carriage of any PFD required under § 175.15.

-(c) Sailboards are exempted from the requirements for carriage of any PFD required under § 175.15 of this subpart.
+(c) Sailboards are exempted from the requirements for carriage of any PFD required under § 175.15.

-(d) Vessels of the United States used by foreign competitors while practicing for or racing in competition are exempted from the carriage of any PFD required under § 175.15 of this subpart, provided the vessel carries one of the sponsoring foreign country's acceptable flotation devices for each foreign competitor on board.
+(d) Vessels of the United States used by foreign competitors while practicing for or racing in competition are exempted from the carriage of any PFD required under § 175.15, provided the vessel carries one of the sponsoring foreign country's acceptable flotation devices for each foreign competitor onboard.

 5. Revise § 175.19 to read as follows:End Amendment Part

-(a) No person may use a recreational boat unless each wearable PFD required by § 175.15 of this subpart is readily accessible.
+(a) No person may use a recreational boat unless each wearable PFD required by § 175.15 is readily accessible.

-(b) No person may use a recreational boat unless each throwable PFD required by § 175.15 of this subpart is immediately available.
+(b) No person may use a recreational boat unless each throwable PFD required by § 175.15 is immediately available.

-6. Amend § 175.21 by revising the introductory text and paragraph (a) to read as follows:End Amendment Part
+6. Amend § 175.21 by revising the introductory text to read as follows:End Amendment Part

-No person may use a recreational boat unless each PFD required by § 175.15 of this subpart is—
+No person may use a recreational boat unless each PFD required by § 175.15 is—

 PART 160—LIFESAVING EQUIPMENTEnd Part Start Amendment Part

-7. The authority citation for part 160 is revised to read as follows:End Amendment Part
+9. The authority citation for part 160 continues to read as follows:End Amendment Part